 - The deprecated thread-max option is no longer valid.
 Use process-max instead. - The deprecated archive-max-mb option is no longer valid.
-This has been replaced with the archive-push-queue-max option which has different semantics. - The default for the backup-user option has changed from backrest to pgbackrest . - In v2.02 the default location of the pgBackRest configuration file has changed from /etc/pgbackrest.conf to /etc/pgbackrest/pgbackrest/pgbackrest.conf .
-If /etc/pgbackrest/pgbackrest.conf does not exist, the /etc/pgbackrest.conf file will be loaded instead, if it exists.
+This has been replaced with the archive-push-queue-max option which has different semantics. - The default for the backup-user option has changed from backrest to pgbackrest . - In v2.02 the default location of the pgBackRest configuration file has changed from /etc/pgbackrest.conf to /etc/pgbackrest/pgbackrest/pgbackrest.conf ile will be loaded instead, if it exists.